dbouwman/solution-plan/processor-discovery.md

 # Processor Discovery

 The system needs a means to figure out what Processor should be used for a specific `IItem` or `ITemplate`.
-We want to encapsulate this decision logic inside the Processor's themselves, and we use "discovery functions" to acheive this.
+We want to encapsulate this decision logic inside the Processor's themselves, and we use "discovery functions" to achieve this.

 ## Planned Implementation
 Example Repl https://repl.it/@dbouwman/ItemProcessorFactory#index.ts